 Searchearlychristianwritings.online

-Welcome to my website!
-If you are interested in what the first Christians after the New Testament time had to say, this website might be useful.
+If you are interested in what the first Christians after the New Testament time had to say, this website might be for you.
 Here you can read many of their writings and search them for Scripture references or words.

 Why are the Early Christians important?

-My struggle with the segmentation of today’s Church and the multitude of theological beliefs almost made me doubt the origins of Christianity and the New Testament itself.
-If the Apostles passed on a well-defined faith, it must have been well-preserved in the Early Church.
-If no universal faith can be found from the beginning, what we define as the true doctrines is basically a matter of preference and religious imprint.
+Let me tell you shortly how I came to think about the Early Christians.
+It was mainly the segmentation of today’s Church and the multitude of theological beliefs that made me sceptical towards the origins of Christianity and - in consequence - the origins of the New Testament.
+If the Apostles passed on a well-defined faith, it would have been preserved in the Early Church.
+If, on the other hand, a very diverse faith can be found from the beginning, what we define as the true doctrines is basically a matter of preference and religious imprint.
 A universally taught doctrine cannot be universally replaced by an erroneous one in just a few decades, surely not in times of slow communication.
 Even today, we see many churches preserving doctrines for centuries almost without change.

 The Early Christian writings should not be regarded as inspired or infallible.
 However, they bear great weight in our understanding of the Bible for several reasons: